-Mawa Samosa or Khoya Samosa is a delightful Indian dessert with a crispy flaky crust and a sweet indulgent filling made with Khoya or Mawa.
-It is served during festivals and even on auspicious occasions.
-Here is how to make this sweet samosa.
+A popular Indian sweet, Mawa Samosa has crispy flaky crust and a sweet indulgent filling made with khoya/mawa and dry fruits.
+It is served during festivals like holi, ramadan and Diwali.
+Here is how to make it.

 The dough to make Mawa samosa should be kneaded to a tight consistency.
 It should be tighter than your regular roti dough.

-Fry the samosa on very low heat for the fist 15 minutes so that they are cooked from inside.
-For the last few minutes you an increase the heat and fry until the samosas are golden brown.
+Fry the samosa on very low heat for the first 15 minutes so that they are cooked from inside.
+For the last few minutes you can increase the heat and fry until they are golden brown.

 - 350 g Maida